Home » IELTS Writing: Failing to plan is planning to fail!

 Yes/no questions provide a clear structure for you to respond with.
 Answer each yes/no question you come up with and elaborate on your points in your final answer.

-For example, look at this question from Road to IELTS‘s General Training Writing section:
+For example, look at this question:

 We are all citizens of the world.
 People should be allowed to move freely, and to live and work in the country of their choice without restrictions.